-KEYWORDS: Redefining, Muslim Ummah, Quranic View, Arab tribes, Muslim Community, Secularism, Globalization
+Key Words: Redefining, Muslim Ummah, Quranic View, Arab tribes, Muslim Community, Secularism, Globalization

-Article Received: 10 August 2020, Revised: 25 October 2020, Accepted: 18 November 2020
+Article Received: 18 October 2020, Revised: 3 November 2020, Accepted: 24 December 2020

-1. INTRODUCTION
+1. Introduction

 The divine message of the Qur'an is a source of universal guidance for the whole of mankind and will persist its guiding capacity for good.
 After the Second World War, the global scenario has been changed and the divine message of Islam has been misconceived by the opponents of Islam due to different evolutionary perspectives based on science and technology, and political differences.
 Islam is now not a regional religion but encircles the whole of mankind around the globe.
-This study explores the dvnamic method for understanding the significance of Ummah according to the Qur'an, particularly, its impact in the current era of globalization.
-In the present situation, on the one hand, the Muslims are dominant around the globe as rulers; on the other hand, Muslims are living as a minority.
+This study explores the dynamic method for understanding the significance of Ummah according to the ranging from followers of Prophets to the religious sects (Hassan, 2011).

-The concept of Muslim Ummah emerges after the revelation of the Our'an in Arab tribes .
-Those who acknowledged this universal message they spreaded as Muslim communities in other geographical regions around the globe.
-The word 'Ummah' is used more than sixty times in the Holy Book of Qur'an and it reveals different meanings ranging from followers of Prophets to the religious sects (Hassan, 2011).
 The word Ummah represents the true ideology of Islam and commonly adopted by the scholars as symbolization for the whole Arab Muslim community.
 Now the term is used for the whole Muslims around the globe.
-In the above-mentioned context. the term Ummah is used in the Qur'an but only with a limited number of instances.
+In the above-mentioned context, the term Ummah is used in the Qur'an but only with a limited number of instances.
 In this sense, a clear understanding is necessary about the term "Ummah" to explain the significance of Islamic Shari'ah (Denny, 1975).
 The term Ummah is used in a broader perspective in the Qur'an for the whole Muslim community and not for the religious sects of Muslims exclusively (Hassan, 2018).